daudmalik06/PhpChromeToPdf/README.md

 The **PhpChromeToPdf** is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Contribution
-Thanks to all of the contributors , fork this repository and send me a pull request
+Thanks to all of the contributors ,
+Check [Contribution](CONTRIBUTING.md) for contribution rules

 ## Author
 Dawood Ikhlaq and Open source community